Overview Adaptive Keyboarding – Student

 Unlike the EasyTech lessons and guided practices which have a clear beginning and end, Adaptive Keyboarding continuously modifies practices to help students improve their accuracy and speed at any skill level.
 After students have completed the keyboarding direct instruction lessons and guided practices to learn proper finger placement, Adaptive Keyboarding can be assigned to students for 10-15 minutes at least 2-3 times per week.

-There are two age-appropriate versions of the Adaptive Keyboarding app with an interconnected theme: by developing keyboarding skills, students can discover their world.
+There are two age-appropriate versions of Adaptive Keyboarding with an interconnected theme: by developing keyboarding skills, students can discover their world.

 Students in Grades 3-5 are on The Great Keyboarding Adventure.
 They are exploring the keyboard and the world around them through a series of different habitats and adventures within the world (forests, deserts, oceans, etc.).
 Students earn Adventure Badges as they complete a series of keyboarding exercises.

-Students in Grades 6-8 are Urban Keyboarding Explorers “finding their way” across the keyboard and finding themselves in new world cities.
-They earn city badges, like stamps in their passport, as they complete keyboarding levels.
+Students in Grades 6-8 are Urban Keyboarding Explorers finding their way across the keyboard and finding themselves in cities around the world.
+They earn City Badges, like stamps in their passport, as they complete keyboarding levels.

 Adaptive Keyboarding has built in proper ergonomic reinforcement aids.
 Every 7 minutes and at the beginning of each level, students are reminded to check their posture and put their fingers on home row before getting started.

 Other aids include animated fingers, highlighted keys, and a colored keyboard.
 These provide visual cues on appropriate finger placement and what finger should be used for which key.

 The assessment contains all letters, numbers, and common punctuation to properly assess the full keyboard and determine what keys and zones need the most work.
 Both The Great Keyboarding Adventure assessment and Urban Keyboarding Explorer assessment contains 76 words.

-Keystroke analysis is used to generate personalized instruction for each individual student.
+Keystroke analysis is used to generate personalized instruction for each student.
 Students can choose between a series of three exercise types that focus on the highest problem keys and problem zone.

 - Muscle Memory exercises are generated for each student based on his or her most prevalent problem keys.